Competition is different

-For Jeremy Keane, Managing Director for Injury Treatment - a clinical consulting service with around 300 employees - moving from analogue to digital required getting the right people in the room at the right time to ensure the thinking wasn’t just replicating inefficiencies in their analogue process.
+For Jeremy Keane, a hospital and healthcare expert who was previously Managing Director at Generation Health, a health consulting service with over 300 employees, moving from analogue to digital required getting the right people in the room at the right time to ensure the thinking wasn’t just replicating inefficiencies in their analogue process.

-"There's probably two major components of our business that are focused on this: one is a people and performance division and the other's the IT division.
+"There's probably two major components of our business that are focused on this: one is a people and performance division and the other's the IT division,” Keane says.

 "People in performance are focused on the relevant procedural requirements for each service we deliver [and] adhering to procedure is very important to ensure we're clinically compliant, but also we're compliant with the regulatory authorities.

-Rethinking the way they operate has seen significant benefits for the business - the average time saved according to Jeremy is around 30 - 45 minutes per case.
+Rethinking the way they operate has seen significant benefits for the business.
+The average time saved according to Keane is around 30-45 minutes per case.
 With the business working through 4000 to 5000 cases each year, the savings add up to a conservative 2000 hours of work time every year.

 What's valuable is different

-Change is the reality of the digital era, and it looks unlikely to slow down any time soon.
-In order to maximise the promises of the technology, it's important to take a moment and reconsider your business, and the processes that drive it, right from the beginning.
+Change is the reality of the digital age, and it looks unlikely to slow down anytime soon.
+In order to maximise the promises of the technology, it's important to take a moment and reconsider your business, and the strategic planning process that drives it, right from the beginning.

 Master your digital strategy with the latest business tech to successfully reach your audience.